-The SAT will undergo significant changes in 2016, and you should be prepared to adjust your standards accordingly.
-The new SAT will be out of 1600 points instead of 2400, so your scores will end up looking a lot different.
+The SAT underwent significant changes in 2016, and you should be prepared to adjust your score goals accordingly.
+The new SAT is out of 1600 points instead of 2400, so your scores will end up looking a lot different.

 In this article, I’ll show you what a good score on the new SAT might mean and how you can calculate a useful goal for yourself within the new scoring system.

-In our article on how to find your target score, we went over the national statistics for scores on the current SAT.
-These statistics can be converted into scores on the new SAT by multiplying the numbers by two-thirds.
-Since the new SAT is out of 1600, two-thirds of 2400, this will give a rough approximation of the corresponding average, below average, and above average scores.
-I’ll go over the converted statistics briefly to give you an idea of these new benchmarks.
+In our article on how to find your target score, we go over the national statistics for scores on the new SAT.
+We have a condensed table below with the new SAT percentiles to give you an idea of these new benchmarks.

-So, on the new SAT, we can take a guess that:
+So, on the new SAT, we can say that: